-Extends: pybamm.oxygen_diffusion.BaseModel
+Extends: pybamm.oxygen\diffusion.BaseModel

 A public method that creates and returns the variables in a submodel which can be created independent of other submodels.
-For example, the electrolyte concentration variables can be created independent of whether any other variables have been defined in the model.
-As a rule, if a variable can be created without variables from other submodels, then it should be placed in this method.
+For example, the electrolyte concentration variables can be created independent of

 Returns The variables created by the submodel which are independent of variables in other submodels.